FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

 .. image:: /images/user/product13.png
    :align: center

-Once you have included all the characteristic info, save it clicking on *Add Characteristic*
+Once you have included all the characteristic info, save it clicking on *Create*

 .. image:: /images/user/product14.png
    :align: center